 We provide a brave, compassionate, and structured space to address and heal what enables and gives rise to acts of harm.

-We utilize somatic healing arts which addresses how the body, impacted by violence, records that violence, and externalizes it onto others and onto the self.
+We utilize culturally relevant, somatic healing arts to address how the body, impacted by violence, records that violence, and externalizes it onto others and onto the self.

 We utilize creative arts to get around our logical exterior and guide ourselves to act, move, and respond from the heart.